JEAN CLEMMER – CANNED CANDIES

 Jean Clemmer collaborative book with fashion designer Paco Rabanne produced some of the more iconic fashion images of the late 1960s.

 In 1969 this collection of photographs was published in French as Nues and issued in an English version as Canned Candies.
-It also edited in German with a different cover.
+It was also edited in German with a different cover.

 Clemmer’s works focused upon the erotic, prophetically seeking to use the medium of photography to serve as an essential role in the paradigm shift that would become known as the sexual revolution.